Funeral (Arcade Fire album): Impact and legacy

 "A game-changing debut", Funeral has been designated as "one of the most triumphant rock records" of all time.
 Stereogum ranked it as "arguably the most influential indie-rock album" of its time, while Guitar.com saw it house "some of the most deliriously euphoric anthems" of the 2000s.

 Pitchfork's Stuart Berman saw Funeral change Arcade Fire into "instant indie-rock icons", helping the genre shift from "a fringe movement born of economic circumstance" to "an aspirational career model".
 Stereogum's Chris DeVille dubbed it "a how-to guide for grand, artful, [and] cathartic rock music" that turned out "impossible to replicate".
 He credited it with birthing future indie rock characteristics including "sing-songy" choral work, orchestral instrumentation, and more.
-He also saw the album popularize arena rock's granduer in the genre, replacing the "ironic detachment" of fellow indie group Pavement.
+He also saw the album popularize arena rock's grandeur in the genre, replacing the "ironic detachment" of fellow indie group Pavement.